etlweather/understanding-networking/chapter-basic-terms.md

 ## protocol
 In computing, protocols are sets of rules or standards for transmitting information - be it networking or transmitting data between two components of a computer.
-For exapmle, a networking protocol would dictate how two devices discover each other, how they establish a communication channel and how they signify the end of a transmission.
+For example, a networking protocol would dictate how two devices discover each other, how they establish a communication channel and how they signify the end of a transmission.